-All ski resorts in France remain closed as of the 23rd January.
+As of the 30th January 2021, all ski lifts in all ski resorts in France remain closed.
 This is because Covid case numbers remain stubbornly high.
 The French Government plan to review the situation again in the middle of February.
-We think it is unlikely the resorts will open until the start of March at the earliest and there is now a strong possibility that they will not open at all for the 2020/21 season.
+We think it is unlikely the resorts will open until the middle of March at the earliest and there is now a strong possibility that they will not open at all for the 2020/21 season.

 Due to the latest variants of Covid-19 detected around the world, both France and Switzerland have imposed temporary entry restrictions for all travellers.
+France has now completely closed its borders to most non-EU travel.
 People can only travel to France for essential purposes and must have had a negative test within 72 hours if entering France by air or sea.
-Switzerland’s restrictions (so if you are flying into Geneva Airport) are currently much stricter.
+Switzerland’s restrictions (so if you are flying into Geneva Airport) are also currently quite strict.
 Read the latest news from the French Embassy in London and the Swiss Embassy in London.

-The UK is currently in a national lockdown and its citizens can only travel abroad for essential purposes.
-Going on a ski holiday is not, unfortunately, classed as essential travel!
-In addition, due to the latest variant discovered in Japan and Brazil, the UK has now closed its borders, including its travel corridors, until the 15th February at the earliest.
+The UK’s current nationwide lockdown does not allow its citizens to travel abroad except for essential purposes.
+Going on a ski holiday is not classed as essential travel!
+In addition to this, to stem the transmission of the new variants, the UK has now closed its borders, including its travel corridors, until the 15th February at the earliest.
 Returning UK citizens must be able to provide proof of a negative test within 72 hours of travelling and must then isolate for 10 days in the UK (or 5 days if they take a second test after returning and it is negative).

 HOW WILL COVID AND BREXIT AFFECT ME IF I WANT TO GO SKIING IN FRANCE?